7 Year Old • 85 lb • Male

 Physical Description: Lenny is a tall blond shepherd/chow mix with a long tail, and a supercute face and nose.
 His face reminds me of a bear.
 He has long, long legs and lopes almost like a wolf.

-Lenny likes his crate and his bed and his Lovey toy.
+Lenny likes his crate, his bed, and his Lovey toy.
 One of his favorite games is to pull stuffed animals out of the basket and carry them around and then drop them and go get another one.
 If you can provide such a basket, get ready to be entertained!
-Once he gets to know you, he will follow you around the yard and keep an eye on you.
+Once he gets to know you, he will follow you around the yard, keep an eye on you, and want to sit near you on the couch or a nearby dog bed.
 He does not venture far.
-He stays nearby and will want to sit near you on the couch or a nearby dog bed.
-He eats well, calmly, and does not gobble or show food aggression with people.
-Lenny is curious and wants to explore—not surprising, after life in a confined space.
-He just successfully got in a creek for the first time and was pleased to find out that it would not hurt him but instead might become enjoyable!
+He does not gobble or show food aggression with people and has a healthy appetite.
+Lenny is curious and wants to explore - not surprising, after life in a confined space!

-Lenny would do well in a home with a young, strong person or someone who has time to train him or work with a trainer.
-A fenced yard would be great, but is not necessary.
-He does not wander.
+Lenny would do well in a home with a young, active person or someone who has time to train him or work with a trainer.
+A fenced yard would be great.
 He will get in the car easily and loves to go on trails.
-He wants to feel secure and demonstrate his supreme loyalty.
+He wants to feel secure and demonstrate his loyalty.
 Lenny really likes his ears and hind end to be scratched.
-He is a good, good dog.
-A week or two of patience will pay off bigtime with this very special guy.
+He is a great dog.
+A week or two of patience will pay off big time with this very special guy.

-History: Lenny came into IAR from a rural shelter, in immediate danger of euthanasia.
+History: Lenny came into IAR from a rural shelter.

 Good with Dogs: Yes